-This is because SVG, which is short for Scalable Vector Graphics, store image information in code.
+This is because SVG, which is short for Scalable Vector Graphics, stores image information in code.

-SVG files have many applications, but we will be concentrating on creating them and making sure that they work seamlessly with cutting machines.
+SVG files have many applications, but we will concentrate on creating them and ensuring that they work seamlessly with cutting machines.

 When you import the SVG file to the cutting machine software like Cricut Design Space or Silhouette, the information in the SVG file is read and executed by your machine to cut the design.

 There are several paid and free software options when it comes to creating SVG files –

 After years of designing and selling SVG files and trying out different programs, Adobe Illustrator is the best software to create SVG files.

 I have a subscription to Adobe Creative Cloud, and it is hands down the most important business investment I ever made.